 Limiting prolonged use of NSAIDs

-Horses have an uncanny knack of hurting themselves – so there are bound to be times when they’ll need some pain relief.
+Horses have an uncanny knack of hurting themselves.
+Therefore there are bound to be times when they’ll need some pain relief.

-While it’s a good idea to have ready access to bute for emergencies, it’s not a good idea to have horses on but for an extended period of time.
+While it’s a good idea to have ready access to bute for emergencies.
+However it’s not a good idea to have horses on bute for an extended period of time.

 Treatment for Hindgut Ulcers